owlbarn/tutorial/book/maths/README.md

 $$\int_{x_0}^{x_2}f(x)dx = h(\frac{f(x_0)}{3} + \frac{4f(x_1)}{3} + \frac{f(x_2)}{3}) + O(h^5f(4)).$$

-Then there is the *Romberg integration* (`romberg`) that can choose methods of different orders to give good accuracy, and the algorithms is normally much faster than the `trapz` and `simpson` methods.
+Then there is the *Romberg integration* (`romberg`) that can choose methods of different orders to give good accuracy, and the algorithms are normally much faster than the `trapz` and `simpson` methods.
-Moreover, if the abscissas can be varied, then there is the adaptive Gaussian quadrature of fixed tolerance `gaussian` and Gaussian quadrature of fixed order `gaussian`.
+Moreover, if the abscissas can be varied, we have the adaptive Gaussian quadrature of fixed tolerance (`gaussian`) and Gaussian quadrature of fixed order (`gaussian_fixed`).

-As an example, we can compute the special integral function $Si(x)=\int_0^x\frac{sin(t)}{t}dt$ from previous section using the numerical integration method.
+As an example, we can compute the special sine integral function $Si(x)=\int_0^x\frac{sin(t)}{t}dt$ from previous section using the numerical integration method.
 Let's set $x=4$.
+We can see the numerical method `gaussian` works well to approximate this special integral function.

 ```ocaml
 # let f t = Maths.(div (sin t) t)